Generic name: asenapine maleate

 Dosage in Special Populations

 In a study of subjects with hepatic impairment who were treated with a single dose of SAPHRIS 5 mg, there were increases in asenapine exposures (compared to subjects with normal hepatic function), that correlated with the degree of hepatic impairment.
 While the results indicated that no dosage adjustments are required in patients with mild (Child-Pugh A) or moderate (Child-Pugh B) hepatic impairment, there was a 7-fold increase (on average) in asenapine concentrations in subjects with severe hepatic impairment (Child-Pugh C) compared to the concentrations of those in subjects with normal hepatic function.
-Therefore, SAPHRIS is not recommended in patients with severe hepatic impairment [see Use in Special Populations (8.7)].
+Therefore, SAPHRIS is not recommended in patients with severe hepatic impairment [see Use in Specific Populations (8.7)].
 Dosage adjustments are not routinely required on the basis of age, gender, race, or renal impairment status [see Use in Specific Populations (8.4, 8.5, 8.6) and Clinical Pharmacology (12.3)].

 Switching from Other Antipsychotics